 I was born and raised in the Kenyan highlands, where my father worked as a Veterinary Surgeon - he's the original 'Daktari' and he's born to heal a giraffe's sore throat or help a birthing elephant cow.
 While my poor elder brothers suffered in boarding school - they had subjects such as 'tunnel digging' - I received a monthly book parcel from my godmother and forced our many pets (cats, dogs, chicken, geese, a stroppy Polo pony, a wounded Serval cat and at times a baby crocodile) and forced them to listen to my stories.

 Fast forward: a million dreams were keeping me alive during my haunted teenage years.
-Following my very mediocre A-levels I moved to Paris, from the Savanna to the Salons of the 16ieme!
-Upon graduating from the 'Institut d'Etudes Politiques de Paris', I worked first as a TV -Producer and then as a news-anchor for Bloomberg TV London.
+Following my very mediocre A-levels I moved to Paris.
+Upon graduating from the 'Institut d'Etudes Politiques de Paris', I worked first as a TV-Producer and then as a News-Anchor for Bloomberg TV London.
 It was challenging and exhilarating and I learned SO much.
 Working hours were tough - I worked on breakfast TV.
-My downstairs neighbour thought I worked as an escort as I cantered down our stairs at any god forsaken hour!
+My downstairs neighbour thought I worked as an escort as I cantered down our stairs at any godforsaken hour.
 I also started to write in earnest, every day, after work, a nap and a run.
-So much for burning midnight oil!
+So much for burning midnight oil.

 Today, I work as an author and as a journalist for international publications such as the German 'FAZ', Vogue, Standpoint, and CN Traveller.
 I live in London with my husband, my three sons, and a moody fox red Labrador-Lady.

 'Tsarina' and 'The Tsarina's Daughter' are the first two novels in the 'Tsarina' quartet.